textninja/dtc0004/README.md

 # Daily Tech Challenge #4

-For this challenge, I aimed to learn React Native well enough to create a simple meditation timer.
-The final product is in the meditationtimer folder.
+For this challenge, I needed to learn React Native well enough to create a simple meditation timer.
+I succeeded in this venture; the final product is in the meditationtimer folder.
 It's a timer that counts down from 10 minutes and plays a bell sound when it begins and ends.

 I used the following to build it: